The reserves refer to the total assets minus liabilities of the Government and other entities specified in the Fifth Schedule under the Constitution1.

 After an investment is made, any losses arising from its sale at fair market value do not constitute a draw on Past Reserves.
 Similarly, mark to market losses (i.e. falls in the market value of investments that are still being held) are also not considered a draw on Past Reserves.

-The issue of whether the investment of the reserves results in gains or losses over time is therefore distinct from the question of whether there is a draw on Past Reserves.
+The issue of whether there are investment gains or losses is therefore distinct from the question of whether there is a draw on Past Reserves.

 GIC’s mandate is to achieve good long-term returns, to preserve and enhance the international purchasing power of Government reserves.